Praying for the

 was hired and the concert recorded.
 So on the full moon in September, Sanctuary

-album) was performed to an audience of 500.
+album) was performed to an sold-out audience of over 500.

 1996 they played the Union Chapel for the first time.
 This was a benefit